 If a cloud services consumer experiences degradation in service performance, what can be done?
 The cloud services provider might offer to boost processing by spinning up further VM resources.
 The cloud carrier might provide additional bandwidth.
 Is this a cloud carrier or a cloud provider issue, or has the consumer got unrealistic expectations?
 In a competitive business environment this is the sort of situation that can degenerate into finger pointing and loss of business.
 What the CEF is doing is recruiting members from all these cloud stakeholder groups to work together on strategies to anticipate and resolve the challenges of a new and disruptive technology.

 The cloud stakeholders being recruited by the CEF include major cloud consumers, who can help clarify what is wanted in terms of performance, in order to determine how best to measure it.
-For example: it is obvious that a cloud consumer subscribing to a streaming video service wants brilliant high quality video, but the industry has found out that this subjective experience depends on essential parameters like bandwidth latency, jitter and packet loss that can be readily measured and analysed.
+For example: it is obvious that a cloud consumer subscribing to a streaming video service wants brilliant high quality video, but the industry has found out that this subjective experience depends on essential parameters like bandwidth latency, jitter and packet loss that can be readily measured and analyzed.
 Hence the CEF needs both cloud carriers and cloud providers on board to understand the consumer needs, and to find ways to satisfy them.

 This is as much about business practice and working relationships as technology: if the CEF can define common standards that will make different provider and carrier systems compatible, would the cloud carrier allow the cloud provider some control of its network?
-When the consumer complains about service performance, can the provider have access to analyse both network and datacentre performance and come up with the optimal balance between processing and bandwidth resources?
+When the consumer complains about service performance, can the provider have access to analyze both network and datacentre performance and come up with the optimal balance between processing and bandwidth resources?
 Or would the carrier be allowed access to the provider’s system to do the analysis and resolve the issue if asked?

 Compare this with the mobile phone industry that has already learned to iron out their differences and make service as seamless as possible.
 The mobile users expect reasonably consistent performance on their travels so, if they complain that a phone connection has dropped, they do not expect an argument between the various cell services about which network was responsible for the failure.